 When firearms are involved near any lighting fixtures, special consideration must always be taken to ensure the safety of shooters.
 Indoor shooting ranges must always be properly and evenly lit and these locations require careful thought and planning on behalf of lighting professionals.
-Cutting corners in the lighting design of an indoor shooting range could result in highly unsafe conditions.
-Access Fixtures has curated several LED lighting solutions that will work for indoor shooting ranges that address both lighting and safety concerns of patrons.
+Access Fixtures creates custom lighting solutions that will work for indoor shooting ranges that address both lighting and safety concerns of patrons.
 Although indoor shooting ranges are not standard in length, width, or number of lanes, these guidelines are widely-applicable suggestions that can benefit anybody looking to light their indoor range.

 Due to the unique setup of indoor shooting ranges, they have equally unique lighting requirements.
 Learn about these requirements and why they matter from a safety and functionality standpoint.